philipenzobui/tweet-virality-prediction/README.md

 I have not put the data in this repository, as it is unclear whether competitors are allowed to use the data given outside of the competition.

-The Tweets data contained the following information:
+The tweets data contained the following information:

 - tweet_id - An unique identifier for each tweet
 - screen_name - The screen name of the user who tweeted